-My Winter Woodland Workshop is a full day workshop which explores two of my favourite areas of Suffolk woodland Upper Hollesley Common and Staverton Thicks.
+My Spring Woodland Workshop is a full day workshop which explores two of my favourite areas of Suffolk woodland Upper Hollesley Common and Staverton Thicks.
 These are two very different areas each with their own unique challenges and compositions.

 We will spend the first part of the workshop in Upper Hollesley which has a good mix of woodland and heathland.
 It is a diverse landscape of pine plantations, mixed woodland and heathland and is a Site of Special Scientific Interest.

 During this workshop we will explore a variety of habitats from the uniformity of the pine plantations to the more natural mixed woodland composed of oak, silver birch glades and beech trees.
 We will practice the art of composition and ‘seeing’ an image using a variety of techniques.

 We will look at the wider landscape as well as at more intimate details and will explore different methods of finding and observing images in wild landscapes.